Updated on September 29, 2021

 Yay, it’s s simple, you think?

-We need to put few things into perspective before we study churn.
+We need to put few things into perspective before we study and measure the aggregate churn rate.

 Let’s imagine a classic gold-tier shopper for a fashion retailer.
 Nicky, a loyal customer who visits once every 60-90 days, shops more than 2-3 departments or categories each time, maintains a high average shopping basket.
 Nicky, however, has not been to the store for more than 2 months now.
 Should we be worried that she has churned?
 Is she on vacation, has she switched to competitors?